temasoft/sdk-for-node/README.md

 [![License](https://img.shields.io/github/license/Target365/sdk-for-node.svg?style=flat)](https://opensource.org/licenses/MIT)

 ### Getting started
+To get started, please click here: https://strex.no/strex-connect#Prispakker and register your organisation.
-To get started please send us an email at <sdk@strex.no> containing your EC public key in PEM-format.
+For the SDK please send us an email at <sdk@strex.no> containing your EC public key in PEM-format.
 You can generate your EC public/private key-pair using openssl like this:
 ```
 openssl ecparam -name prime256v1 -genkey -noout -out mykey.pem